farahdee/Projects/README.md

 - Functions and parameter passing
 - Input validation techniques
 - Conditional and loop control structures

 Overall, this program successfully demonstrate the practical application of C++ in solving real-world problems.
-- Performing multi-stage calculations
-- Structuring menu-driven programs

-By fixing the provided code, the program now performs accurately and demonstrates clean, correct flow.